Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The making of a princess".</h2 head><h3 quote align='center'>"On this day in 1956, Grace Kelly and Prince Rainier III were married in a civil ceremony in the prince's palace in Monaco.
-A large public reception, attended by some 3,000 people, was held later, concluding the first day of their two-day wedding celebration, which also included a religious ceremony at St. Nicholas Cathedral.
-At the end of it all, the American actress had become Her Serene Highness, Princess Grace of Monaco.
+<h3 OTD<h2 head>"The world's first acid trip".</h2 head><h3 quote align='center'>"On this day in 1943, a few days after he had accidentally discovered LSD's effects, Albert Hofmann intentionally ingested the drug at his laboratory in Switzerland.
+About 40 minutes later, feeling restless and unable to speak clearly, he called it a day and rode his bike home.
+What proved to be the world's first \u201cacid trip\u201d came to be celebrated, beginning in the 1980s, as Bicycle Day.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD